pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 ---

 Part 3, Welcome.
 In this part, we will be rendering a single blog post to the screen.
-To do this I'll need to add infrastructure to support handling each blog post page route and to convert markdown to HTML.
+To do this I'll need to add infrastructure to support handling each blog post page route, and the conversion of markdown to HTML.

 ## Third-party Libraries

-Although parsing and converting markdown to HTML sounds like a fun exercise, I will resisting my temptation to go off on a tangent and instead focus on the task at hand, aka this blog series about creating a blog.
+Although parsing and converting markdown to HTML sounds like a fun exercise, I will resist my temptation to go off on a tangent and instead focus on the task at hand, aka this blog series about creating a blog.
 Blogception if you will 😀.
 Anyway, to help keep me on the correct path I will be using the package [unified](https://github.com/unifiedjs/unified), an interface for processing text using syntax trees, and the following unified plugins:

  - [remark-parse](https://github.com/remarkjs/remark/tree/main/packages/remark-parse) -  Parses Markdown to mdast syntax trees
  - [remark-highlight.js](https://github.com/remarkjs/remark-highlight.js#readme) - Highlight code blocks with highlight.js (via lowlight)
  - [remark-html](https://github.com/remarkjs/remark-html) - Serialize Markdown as HTML

-Adding these libraries is pretty easy, as you can imagine
+Adding these libraries is pretty easy, as you can imagine:

 ```powershell
 npm install unified remark-parse remark-highlight.js remark-html --save-dev